yunfeiyunfei-1111/cxm/README.md

-# cxm is all you need
+# CXM is all you need
 Thank you for using cxm.
 We will keep updating.

-# user guide
+# User Guide
 1. mkdir build

 2. cd build